laravel/pennant/notes.md

     return Lottery::odds(1 / 1000);
 });

-// Application usage via Facade.
+/*
+ * Check if the feature is active throughout the application usage, via the Facade...
+ */

 if (Feature::for($user)->isActive('new-api')) {
     //
 }

+/*
-// Via an object using the provided `HasFeatures` trait.
+ * or check via an object using the provided `HasFeatures` trait.
+ */

 if ($user->featureIsActive('new-api')) {
     //